Gibbons, Alberta: Sports and recreation

 Gibbons is home to many sporting facilities, leagues, and teams.
 As a family community, the majority of activities are orientated to youth, but many adult options are also available.

+Sport is a prominent aspect of community life in Gibbons.
+Baseball, hockey, badminton, curling, skating, skiing, and other activities provide recreation throughout the year.
+Community events frequently combine organized sport with dances, suppers, concerts, and other social activities.

+Hockey

-The Gibbons arena is home to a number of ice hockey teams and leagues in the winter.
+The Gibbons Arena is home to a number of ice hockey teams and leagues in the winter.
 In partnership with the community of Bon Accord, Alberta, the CNN Spurs minor hockey program offers teams from initiation to midget level, as well as a female program.
 The Gibbons Jr. C Broncos, playing in the Noralta Junior Hockey League, also call the Gibbons Arena home.
 The East Sturgeon Gentlemen's Hockey League, consisting of 11 teams, play the majority of their games in Gibbons as well as the surrounding communities.

+Curling

 Adjoining with the Gibbons Arena is the Gibbons Curling Club.
 This facility features four sheets of ice, ice-level seating, as well as a recently renovated lounge.
 The lounge, popular with the town's residents in the winter months, includes food and beverage service, table seating, and an above ice viewing area complete with sheet cameras.

 The facility runs men's, ladies', mixed, farmers', and junior leagues.
 It also hosts the annual Saville Country Classic Junior Bonspiel, where highly competitive junior level teams from across the province compete.

+The Gibbons Curling Club was organized in 1953 after residents concluded that a curling rink would benefit the community.
+Shares were sold and loans were obtained to finance construction, while local volunteers undertook much of the work.
+The two-sheet rink was completed and opened for curling in the fall of 1957.

+The rink initially relied on an underground water connection for flooding the ice.
+Early operations were relatively simple, with local residents providing much of the labour and support.
+The club financed its activities through events such as pool ticket sales, raffles, sportsmen's dinners, and concession operations.